 - Connecticut’s 14,081 Latino-owned businesses had sales and receipts of $2.5 billion and employed 11,872 people in 2007, the last year for which data is available.
 The state’s 11,081 Asian-owned businesses had sales and receipts of $3.3 billion and employed 18,838 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.

-Immigrants are essential to Connecticut’s economy as workers.
+Immigrants are essential to Connecticut’s economy as workers and taxpayers.

 Unauthorized immigrants are integral to Connecticut’s economy as workers.

 - Unauthorized immigrants comprised roughly 5.1% of the state’s workforce (or 100,000 workers) in 2012, according to a report by the Pew Hispanic Center.

 - If all unauthorized immigrants were removed from Connecticut, the state would lose $5.6 billion in economic activity, $2.5 billion in gross state product, and approximately 24,119 jobs, even accounting for adequate market adjustment time, according to a report by the Perryman Group.

 Unauthorized immigrants pay taxes.